Welcome to ISU

 Welcome!
-We hope you have a safe and healthy spring semester, and that you are as ready for the Summer 2023 semester as we are.
-As you transition to the Summer 2023 semester, please review the important information provided below.
+We hope you have a safe and healthy summer, and that you are as ready for the Fall 2023 semester as we are.
+As you transition to the Fall 2023 semester, please review the important information provided below.
 Have a GREAT semester, and GO CYCLONES!

 Make sure your current in-session address information is on AccessPlus.

 The ISU Emergency Contact system will provide information for person(s) the university needs to contact in case of a personal emergency (e.g., if you are injured, become ill and cannot transport yourself).
 Note that this information is separate from your contact information and is not automatically updated.
 To submit your emergency contact information, go to AccessPlus and choose “Emergency Contact” from the left navigation menu on the homepage.
 This contact information is considered confidential and is only available to campus emergency response staff.

 The ISU Alert emergency notification system will quickly alert Iowa State University students, faculty and staff of potentially dangerous situations on the Iowa State University campus.
 Visit the ISU Alert web page for details on how to add or update your ISU Alert information.